 “I am looking forward to it,” grinned Char as he sat down on the long bench that ran along the left side of the flyer and strapped in.

-Samook went and sat in the copilot seat, then Taylor lowered herself into the pilot’s seat.
-Smudge sat in her normal position behind Taylor, breathing hot meaty breath on her neck.
+Samook sat in the copilot seat, then Taylor lowered herself into the pilot’s seat.
+Smudge sat in her normal position behind Taylor, her hot meaty breath warming Taylor’s neck.
 “Everybody ready?”

 Samook and Char nodded.
-Taylor lifted up out of the enclosure into the deepening night sky and headed for home.
+Taylor lifted the flyer out of the enclosure into the deepening night sky and headed for home.